jakobharder/anno1800-jakobs-mods/mods/addon-new-world-cities/README.md

 ![](./banner.jpg)

-Terraced houses, construction material productions and more to fully grow your cities.
+Terraced houses with more population, new needs and material productions for the New World.

 ## Recommended Mods

 - `Improved Streets` changes NW streets to a more sandy look
-- `NW Tourism` adds hotels with needs fitting to productions of this mod
+- `New World Tourism` adds hotels with needs fitting to productions of this mod

 ## Buildings

-### Residences
+### Phase I - Terraced Houses

+*Unlocks with 750 Obreros*

-Residences for with increased population and additional needs.
+**Residences** with increased population capacity.

+- Terraced **Jornaleros**
-- Terraced Obreros: residences merge into blocks like Engineers and Investors
+- Terraced **Obreros**: residences merge into blocks like Engineers and Investors
-- Terraced Artistas: residences merge into blocks
-- Artista skyscrapers (only with DLC `The High Life` and `New World Rising`)

-### Productions
+**Production** of new additional needs for terraced houses.

 - Maize **Bread**: Flour mill, bakery
 - Citrus **Jam**: Jam kitchen (only with DLC `Tourist Season`)
-- **Steel Beams**: Steelworks, furnace, iron mine buildable on gold deposits
-- **Windows**: Window makers, glassmakers, sand mine buildable on clay deposits
-- **Reinforced Concrete**: Concrete factory, limestone quarry buildable on clay deposits

-### Ornaments
+**Ornaments** with fitting ground for new terraced houses.

 - Dirt paving: empty tile, Hacienda walls (only with DLC `Seeds of Change`)
 - Stone paving: empty tile
 - Diagonal enclosed greenery on plaza and stone pavement
 - Skins with diagonal and other corner variations for fences and park paths

-## Electricity
+### Phase II - Materials & Electricity

+*Unlocks with 1500 Obreros / 1 Artista*

+**Construction materials** can be produced in the New World now.

+- **Steel Beams**: Steelworks, furnace, iron mine buildable on gold deposits
+- **Windows**: Window makers, glassmakers, sand mine buildable on clay deposits
+- **Reinforced Concrete**: Concrete factory, limestone quarry buildable on clay deposits

+**Electricity** in combination with other mods.

 - Enable electricity in the New World (without extra good output like DLC12)
 - Enable `Nate's Windmill` and `Small Power Plants` for the New World.

+### Phase III - Terraced Artistas

+*Unlocks with 300 Artistas*

+**Residences** with increased population capacity.

+- Terraced **Artistas**: residences merge into blocks
+- Artista skyscrapers (only with DLC `The High Life` and `New World Rising`)

 ## Vanilla Bugfixes